-This pack offers a simple set of features at a basement price point.
+This pack offers a simple set of features at a good price point.
 Its suspension system across the back is robust but lacks a lot of the comfort of cushier models in the shoulders and waist belt.
 We generally found the features of this pack felt a little stiff and its form a little bloated.
-Its lower weight is a nice plus, but we think there are better options out there for the average loads this pack is designed to carry.
+Its lower weight is a plus, but we think there are better options out there for the average loads this pack is designed to carry.
 It didn't fail in any specific regard, but it also didn't overly impress us.

 As you can see from the chart below, the Osprey Rook 65 lands in the lower tier of overall scores because of its average performance across the board.

 This inexpensive pack can go the distance with smaller loads.